-The City of Whittier Accessibility Committee is a seven-member volunteer committee which serves as an advisory body under the Social Services Commission.
-The Accessibility Committee studies access issues and recommends access improvements to assist those with disabilities in the community.
-Accessibility Committee meetings are held from 1 to 3 p.m. the fourth Tuesday of each month at the Uptown Senior Center, 13225 Walnut Street.
-In addition, there are various subcommittees and tasak forces targeting specific accessibility issues.
-Those interested in helping to make Whittier a barrier-free community may call Martin Browne, Accessibility Coordinator, at (562) 567-9480 for further information.
+The City of Whittier Accessibility Committee is a seven member volunteer committee which serves as an advisory body under the Social Services Commission.
+The Accessibility Committee studies access issues and recommends improvements to assist people with disabilities.
+Accessibility Committee meetings are held quarterly, the fourth Tuesday of the months of January, April, July and October at the Uptown Senior Center, 13225 Walnut Street from 1:00 p.m. to 2:30 p.m.
+Meetings are open to the public.

 Home Rehab Program Benefits Those With Disabilities

 The Whittier Accessibility Committee urges low-income residents who need modifications to their homes due to a physical impairment or disability to consider applying for a Home Modification Grant.
 The Home Modification Grant Program is an excellent way for low-income residents to obtain such improvements as accessibility ramps, widened doorways, grab bars, handrails and other similar items.
 This program also serves low-income seniors who need these types of improvements for physical disability or frailty brought upon from age.